We implement creative and efficient problem solving to assist our clients in getting their deals closed.

 With years of experience navigating the real estate market in both upswings and downturns, Stein Sperling understands the intricacies of this multifaceted area of law.
 Our attorneys combine their knowledge of real estate, business, finance, tax and land use to develop practical solutions to each real estate opportunity or challenge.

 Stein Sperling’s Real Estate practice covers a broad range of commercial and private real estate matters, including acquisition and disposition, financing, development, leasing, land use, community association representation and litigation.
 In consulting with our clients, we provide strategic advice to help them achieve their goals.

-Our Real Estate practice is complemented by our other key practice areas, such as municipal law, business law, tax law and civil litigation.
+Our Real Estate practice is complemented by our other key practice areas, such as business law, tax law and civil litigation.

 Stein Sperling assists clients in the evaluation and due diligence essential to the acquisition and sale of commercial, industrial and residential property.
 Our attorneys effectively negotiate and document the terms and conditions of buy-sell agreements on behalf of individuals and business owners.
 In addition to transaction documents, we negotiate and prepare letters of intent, financial commitment letters, LLC and ownership agreements, joint venture and development agreements, as well as other ancillary agreements.